BartoszDabek/bdabek.pl/daily-notes/2023_short_notes.md

 02/04/2023
 ---
 I really like Saturdays ❤️.
 I was working on a construction site today - I was carrying some pallets and pouring water.

+03/04/2023
+---
+Ahh Sunday 😉.
+In the morning we were at the church and after that we ate delicious lunch 😊.
+Then we stayed on the floor below and later my in-laws came.

+04/04/2023
+---
+Today we were in Bielsk.
+We had to arrange one change with the architect and by the way we went to make a valuation of windows for the house 🪟.

+05/04/2023
+---
+It was normal Tuesday 👍.
+In the morning I felt like a bit sick, but during the day I felt better and it's ok now 😊.

+06/04/2023
+---
+We measured windows today and we have to make final decisions in days - where, which window should go.
+There was some unnecessary clash with parents about this 🤨.

+07/04/2023
+---
+Tonight we had a service of remembrance of the death of the Lord Jesus.

+08/04/2023
+---
+Today we finally chose and signed a contract for windows, roller blinds, garage door and external door to the house 🏠.

+09/04/2023
+---
+The day before the holiday.
+I didn't do anything extraordinary today 😏.